DiamondLightSource/rockingester/README.rst

 We have to leave all plate directories in SubwellImages since this is where Texrank expects them.

-After we don't need Texrank, then we can move the non-visit directories into SubwellImages_novisit, and move (instead of copy) them for good visits.
+After we don't need Texrank, then we can move the non-visit directories into something like SubwellImages_novisit, and move (instead of copy) them for good visits.
 This will keep SubwellImages clean and more efficient to poll.

 Documentation
 -----------------------------------------------------------------------